The 10 Republicans Most Likely to Run for President - ExBulletin

 He told conservative news outlet Newsmax earlier this year that he is certainly considering another presidential bid and that he has yet to commit to relinquishing a White House candidacy if Trump decides to take another shot. to the presidency.

+White House promises to help develop two antiviral pills, defends government efforts

-Asked about CBS Face the Nation last month if he would challenge Trump in 2024, Cruz said the former president would be very, very formidable before noting that he nearly beat Trump in the 2016 primary.
+Asked about CBS Face the Nation last month if he would challenge Trump in 2024, Cruz said the former president would be very, very formidable before noting that he was incredibly close to beating Trump in the 2016 primary.

 I came in second, said Cruz.
 There is a long history of finalists who become the next nominee.

-Pompeo has said his goal for now is to help Republicans regain control of the House and Senate next year, sidestepping the question of how much he envisions a possible presidential candidacy.
+Pompeo has said his goal, for now, is to help Republicans regain control of the House and Senate next year, sidestepping the question of how much he considers a possible presidential candidacy.
 But he has yet to say whether Trump will have an effect on his overall decision.

+TWO MONTHS AGO: Poll: Biden’s approval rating drops to new low of 38%

-But that hasn’t stopped speculation that she may have ambitions beyond the governor’s mansion.
+But that hasn’t stopped speculation that she may have ambitions beyond the South Dakota Governor’s Mansion.
 Noem is considered a rising star among Republicans and has cultivated a nationwide fundraising network that has watchers questioning his future ambitions.

 Earlier this year, his campaign launched a federal PAC that can distribute election funds outside of South Dakota and create a pot of money that could be used for a future federal campaign.